giovannic/gaia/apps/ftu/README.md

 - ftu-wifi: a smoother wifi page
 - ftu-tz: a simplification of the timezone screen
-- ftu-flow: a user flow that is aware of network connectivity br
+- ftu-flow: a user flow that is aware of network connectivity
 - ftu-nav2: a navigation that has option lists instead of the standard next/back buttons